 I was inspired to create some homemade gift tags.
 Well we really don’t use the word homemade for crafts anymore.
-The new term is DIY.
+The new term is DIY ( Do It Yourself).
 This is a great way to save money and create a personal touch to holiday gifts.
 You can pull this off even if you can not draw free hand.
 Look for a image to create, their are thousands to choose from.
 I picked My Little Pony, because that is what the gift will be.
 I have also made Care Bears and Lego Chima.
 Once you selected your image, start to draw it in pencil first.
-Or if you can ‘t draw, just print out the image from an online coloring page.
-Then outline with a black sharpie marker.
+Or if you can’t draw, just print out the image from an online coloring pages.
+Then outline with a black fine point sharpie marker.
 Then color as desired and cut into any shape you want.
 For this project I chose a square, but for other holidays like Valentine’s Day you can cut out a heart.
 Tape or glue the square onto a sheet of card-stock, construction paper, or any festive background you want.
 You can also get more ideas from Pinterest.
 Your almost done, I know it’s so easy !
 Then write out whatever words you want , I used the classic To and From.
 You will love this money saving trick.
 I would love to hear your ideas and creative touches you added to your DIY gift tags.

 In a few days I will try to paint my first wooden chair.
 I found 2 chairs that are in good condition.
 Some work needs to be done, like strengthening one of the chair legs.
 Some wood glue should fix that.
 I will apply 2 coats of paint and then a layer of clear varnish.
 I want to paint one chair turquoise and the other a plain white.
 I will post pictures of my finished project.
 I have no experience with this.
 I just see all the inspiration from Pinterest.
 And I get inspired to create these DIY projects.
 If I fail no worries the chairs didn’t cost me anything !